Jaimss/mcutils/docs/dev.jaims.mcutils/kotlin.-int/to-roman-numeral.md

 Turn an int into a Roman Numeral String

 **Return**
-the correct roman numeral string for [this](to-roman-numeral/-this-.html)
+the correct roman numeral string